The Best Morning Routine for Mental Clarity.

 Why does it matter?

 By starting your day knowing what really matters, you alleviate decision fatigue, where having too many options takes away your mental energy.
-Having fewer distractions and greater concentration enables you to make quicker, better-informed decisions.
+Having fewer distractions and greater concentration enables you to make quicker, better informed decisions.
 Having clear intentions also facilitates emotional regulation by providing your mind with something constructive and positive to cling to all day.

 Tips.

 Keep it simple.
 Pick only 1 to 3 high-impact activities or priorities for the day.
-Ask yourself, If I only got these things done today, would I feel accomplished?
+Ask yourself, if I only got these things done today, would I feel accomplished?

 Use a journal or planner.
 Putting your intentions into writing makes them more tangible.
 Try using something like the 5-Minute Journal or a plain notebook to write down your priorities and affirmations.